 All papers accepted for presentation in the conference will be included in the conference proceedings.
 After the conclusion of the conference, the authors will also be invited to submit an updated or revised version of the paper for a possible publication in specific law journals or an edited book.

-Please kindly fulfill the attached registration form and send it to firstname.lastname@example.org .
+For student participants, please download this registration form and send it to firstname.lastname@example.org .